-Masterplans form part of a plan of management.
-These address all the infrastructure and landscape elements for specific open spaces or parcels of community land.
-Masterplans provide a long-range view and action plan to guide development in a way that balances the needs of user groups, the community and Council.
+Landscape Masterplans form part of a plan of management.
+These present all the infrastructure and landscape elements for specific open spaces or parcels of community land.
+Landscape Masterplans illustrate a site's action plan and provide a long-range view to guide development in a way that balances the needs of user groups, the community and Council.

-Masterplans are valuable tools for prioritising improvements and upgrades and seeking grant funding.
+Landscape Masterplans are valuable tools for prioritising improvements and upgrades as well as supporting applications for grant funding.

 - View Plans of Management and/or Masterplans.